jakeyizle/mcl-ts/README.md

                 Can control resolution by opening Playback Dolphin -> Graphics -> Enhancements (Set desired resolution), then -> Advanced (Full Resolution Frame Dumps)
             CONS:
-                Slow, based on what you set the resolution to There's like a green line on the right side?
-        OBS Websocket - you must install OBS, then OBS Websocket, then set the OBS password and port.
+                Slow, based on what you set the resolution to OBS Websocket - you must install OBS, then OBS Websocket, then set the OBS password and port.
 You must have started OBS before you record
             PROS:
                 Much faster